- This event has passed.

 The educational aspect comes from the extensive sales coaching that you will receive.
 The 25 top participants with the best pitches are coached by industry mentors on how to sell effectively; they will also be invited to the final round of competitions at Google headquarters in Toronto.
 And if you know Google, the company is known for their quirky and innovative workplaces – the Toronto office is no exception.

 Of course, it would not be very meaningful if I told you to participate in something that I would not do myself.
 Which is why I have uploaded my video already; simply choose a topic you are passionate about, write down three benefits for other people based on that topic, record the video and you’re ready to go.

 But maybe you have never done a sales pitch before and do not know where to start.
 If that’s the case, then the Great Canadian Sales Competition Workshop is just for you!

 On Thursday, January 21st at 5:30pm in room SE2 267, the BCITMA is holding a workshop to help people create their sales pitches.
 Second-year sales students Robby Jones and Sean VanderEnde will explain all the steps to making a pitch and how you can stand out from the competition.
-Space is limited, so be sure to sign up by clicking here.
+Space is limited, so be sure to sign up.

 If there are enough participants, a second workshop may be held, so be sure to stay tuned!
 The BCITMA Facebook page is the best place to go for all the latest updates on what we are doing next.

 Likewise, for more information about the Great Canadian Sales Competition, be sure to check out the official website.
-You can also check out this news article on the Financial Post to see what other people are saying about the Sales Competition.
 Plus, you get to see our very own VP of Sponsorship Jacquie Kine in the news.

 The competition ends on January 30th, so be sure to submit your video soon.
 We look forward to seeing your pitches!